teamgrossen/website/index.md

 # Welcome!

 We are broadly interested in conservation efforts aided by genomics and population analyses.
-Our main models include Alpine ibex, the Aldabra giant tortoise and the European Wildcat.
+Our main models include Alpine ibex, the Aldabra giant tortoise, the European Wildcat and Bumblebees.

 {% include section.html %}